Our Curriculum

 I also really love D&T - it's so cool.
 We do things I would never have even thought of, like, a few years ago we made night lights and I remember the Year Sixes made cable cars - I hope we get to do that.
 We do such cool projects - things I would never even think of making.

-I also love creative writing because it isn't very restrictive, we can put our own twists on it and there aren't really any limits on what you can write.
+I love creative writing because it isn't very restrictive, we can put our own twists on it and there aren't really any limits on what you can write.
+It's nice to show off what we have been learning in English.
 I can be really creative.

 I like the way the subjects sometimes mix up.
 For example, in Science, we drew scientific drawings of skulls so we were doing Art and Science at the same time.